 4. Yogurt containers make super stackable toys for toddlers: Your average toddler can be amused by stacking up blocks or Lego and knocking them down, over and over and over.
 Can you imagine the fun your kid would have making towers out of yogurt containers (and knocking them down)?
 Bonus: Your kid gets to grow up and tell everyone stories about how environmentally-conscious her parents are.
 Or how cheap.
 But let's assume the positive, shall we?

 5. Use a yogurt container as a circle template: Who actually owns a compass?
 There will come a day when you'll need to draw a perfect circle, and you'll be so glad that you thought of tracing around the mouth of an overturned yogurt container.
 Arguably, this could be accomplished with any solid round object, but we're talking about yogurt containers right now, so let's stick to the subject matter at hand.

-7. Yogurt containers make excellent scoops: Sometimes in life, things get nasty, like when you leave leftovers in the fridge for way too long and there is no way you'd stick a utensil (or your hands) in the pot to scoop them out into the compost.
-That's when you employ either a yogurt container or its lid.
-Yogurt containers are firm but flexible, making them excellent for scooping.
-You can just rinse it out and throw it in the recycling bin.
+7. Yogurt containers make excellent scoops: Sometimes in life, things get nasty, like when you leave leftovers in the fridge for way too long and there's no way you'd stick a utensil (or your hands) in the pot to scoop the contents out into the compost.
+That's when you employ a yogurt container -- firm but flexible, so excellent for scooping.
+Afterwards, just rinse it and toss in the recycling bin.
 Once, when I was living in a rather wild neighborhood, someone actually pooped in my walkway.
 A human.
-I removed the poop with a piece of cardboard, but had a yogurt container lid been available at that moment, I could have used it.
+I removed the poop with a piece of cardboard, but had a yogurt container lid been available at that moment, I would rather have used it.
 Consider yourself armed for run-ins with stuff you'd rather not touch.